joepaolicelli/fildb/README.md

 $$ language plpgsql stable security definer set search_path = '';
 ```

 Then, in the Supabase dashboard, under Authentication > Hooks, add the Customize Access Token (JWT) Claims hook, calling the custom_access_token_hook function.
+Make sure to hit the toggle to enable the hook before saving it.

 ## Notes